Charles III proclaimed king at tradition-steeped ceremony

 Gun salutes rang out in Hyde Park, at the Tower of London and at military sites around the U.K. as he announced the news, and scarlet-robed soldiers in the palace courtyard doffed their bearskin hats in a royal salute.

-The proclamation was read out in the medieval City of London and at other locations across the U.K.
+The proclamation was read at other locations across the U.K., including the medieval City of London.

 Two days after the 96-year-old queen died at Balmoral Castle in Scotland following an unprecedented 70 years on the throne, people still came by the thousands to pay their respects outside Buckingham Palace in London.
 The scene was repeated at other royal residences across the U.K. and at British embassies around the world.

-Britain is holding a period of mourning for the queen, with days of carefully choreographed ceremonies marking the death of the only monarch most people have ever known.

 For many Britons, her passing, though long expected, is a destabilizing experience.
-It comes at a time when many Britons are facing an energy crisis, the soaring cost of living, the uncertainties of the war in Ukraine and the fallout from Brexit.
+Queen Elizabeth II is the only monarch most have ever known, and her death comes as many Britons are facing an energy crisis, the soaring cost of living, the uncertainties of the war in Ukraine and the fallout from Brexit.

 The country has also just seen a change of leader.
 Truss was appointed by the queen on Tuesday, just two days before the monarch died.
 On Saturday, Truss and other senior U.K. lawmakers lined up in the House of Commons to take an oath of loyalty to the new king.